MY Project Search

-This year we have six trainees based at the hospital for where they will gain 30 weeks of placement experience in different departments within our hospital, including Recruitment, Facilities, Medical Records, Medical Staffing, and many more.
+This year we have 10 trainees based at our Trust, where they will gain 30 weeks of placement experience in different departments within our hospitals, including Recruitment, Facilities, Medical Records, Medical Staffing, and many more.

 Watch our Project Search video here; https://www.youtube.com/watch?v=weap2ii8lws

 Our Interns are matched to their placements in terms of skills, abilities and interests, and this differs for each student.
 All of our Interns are supported by their local mentors who work alongside them in each department, helping them to learn the skills required in each placement, until they can perform the tasks independently.

 Our Interns also receive support from their on-site Project SEARCH job coach and tutor, who support them in placement and help them to develop an employability plan, CV and write letters to employers.
 They also have classroom based learning on topics such as employability skills, social skills and health and safety in the hospital.

 Project SEARCH operates over an academic year.
 Interns begin on the Project in September, and continue on the programme until the following July.

 When interns first begin on the Project they complete an induction for the first two weeks to three weeks, where they do all the mandatory training required by the hospital, and learn how to work professionally, to our Trust standards, and how to work safely.